denizumutdereli/node-graphql-typescript-file-browsing/README.md

 # Node Apollo Server with Graphql
-## A simple local file browsing node express api built in Apollo server + Graphql
+## A simple local file browsing node express api built in Apollo server + Graphql + Typescript

 This project is for demo purpose and live at <a href="https://graphql-typescript-filebrowser.herokuapp.com/graphql">Heroku</a>